TheJLifeX/ScrollingText8x8Display/README.md

 ### Hardware

-Read the tutorials below to learn to setup a 8x8 LED display with arduino:
+Read the tutorials below to learn how to setup a 8x8 LED display with arduino:
 * [Arduino Lesson - 8x8 LED display][2]
 * [Use 8x8 LED display to display letters.][3]